-The way in which humans derive meaning and understand the world around them is a result of human cognition being embodied.
+The way in which humans derive meaning and understand the world around them is a result of cognition being embodied.
 Embodied cognition "appeals to the idea that cognition deeply depends on aspects of the agent's body other than the brain.
 Without the involvement of the body in both sensing and acting, thoughts would be empty, and mental affairs would not exhibit the characteristics and properties they do" (Wilson & Foglia, 2015).
-Embodied cognition involves the idea that cognition is not solely depended on processes within the mind but is influenced by the body's interaction with the physical world.
-Embodied cognition is an important topic that needs to be understood when examining the semiotics of film because without it, mental representations could not be formed.
-If cognition were not embodied, cinematographer would be unable to influence the cognitive processes that construct conceptual representation within its viewers.
-Film encompasses both auditory and visual stimuli, differentiating this form of expression and communication from literature, painting, and photography.
-Information from our visual and auditory systems are necessary to accurately form conceptual or mental representations of a films intended message.
+Embodied cognition involves the idea that cognition is not depended of the mind, but is influenced by the bodies interaction with the physical world.
+Embodied cognition is an important topic that needs to be understood when examining the semiotics of film because without it mental representations could not be formed.
+If cognition was not embodied, cinematographer would be unable to influence the cognitive processes that construct conceptual representation within it viewers.
+Film encompasses both auditory and visual stimuli, differentiating this form of expression and communication from literature and painting.
+Information from our visual and auditory systems are necessary to accurately form representations of a films message.
 Humans need the interpretation of sensory information to be able to understand what is occurring in a film.
-Without sensory information from the body, thoughts would be empty, and the mind would be unable to form mental representations because it is unable to acquire new knowledge from the world or manipulate past experiences and patterns of thought.
+Without sensory information from the body, thoughts would be empty and the mind would be unable to form mental representations because it is unable to acquire new knowledge from the world or manipulate past experiences and patterns of thought.

-Categorization is a process that allows for reasoning and understanding by our cognitive systems, as we try to make sense of the world around us.
-To better understand this idea, George Lakoff explains extensively how prominent categorization is in our everyday lives and how reliant human's embodied cognitive processes are on categorization in his novel Women, fire, and dangerous things: What categories reveal about the mind (2008):
+Categorization is a process that allows for reasoning and understanding by our cognitive systems as we try to make sense of the world around us.
+To better understand this idea, George Lakoff explains extensively how prominent categorization is in our everyday lives and how reliant human cognitive processes are on categorization in his novel Women, fire, and dangerous things: What categories reveal about the mind (2008).